liamjbennett/puppet-notes/README.md

 ##Design Patterns

-Comma at the end of a resource - breaks ruby 1.8.7 params vs config hash
+Comma at the end of a resource - should be added to puppet for better git diffs Comma at the end of hash in a spec test - breaks ruby 1.8.7

+params vs config hash

 validate osfamily